Controlled Retrieval-augmented Context Evaluation for Long-form RAG: Related Work

 \paragraph{Automatic evaluators for NLP tasks.} LLMs have shown promising instruction-following capability, making them increasingly common as automatic evaluators across various NLP tasks~\cite{Thakur2025-cj, Zheng2023-xr, Chiang2023-pr}.
 Due to their cost efficiency and scalability, LLM-based evaluations have also been applied to information retrieval (IR)~\cite{Thomas2024-pj, Dietz2024-iq} and short-form generation tasks~\cite{Saad-Falcon2024-qz, Shahul2023-vp}.
 Instead of short-form RAG, we target long-form generation with open-ended query, which requires retrieval to ensure completeness in addition to surface-level relevance.
 Reference-based metrics like ROUGE used in summarization also fall short in such scenarios~\cite{Krishna2021-sf}.
 Thus, a flexible framework is needed to assess information completeness and redundancy in the retrieval context.

 \paragraph{Evaluating retrieval for long-form generation.} Evaluation methodologies in IR and NLP have been standardized and developed for decades~\cite{Voorhees2002-dw, Voorhees2004-bg}.
 In recent years, nugget-based (sub-topics or sub-questions) evaluation~\cite{Pavlu2012-ch, Clarke2008-cn, Dang2008-wa} has resurfaced as an important focus due to the feasibility of automatic judgments.
-Similarly, question-based evaluation estimate the answerability~\cite{Eyal2019-rj, Sander2021-lg} of given text, is well-aligned with LLMs while preserving aspect-level granularity, making it particularly good for evaluating long-form generation.
-This helps to inform the development of a unified evaluation setup for both intermediate retrieval context and final long-form results, thereby facilitating more informative evaluation for RAG's retrieval methods.
+Similarly, question-based evaluation that estimates the answerability~\cite{Eyal2019-rj, Sander2021-lg} of a given text is well-aligned with LLMs while preserving aspect-level granularity, making it particularly good for evaluating long-form generation.
+This helps inform the development of a unified evaluation setup for both the intermediate retrieval context and final long-form results, thereby facilitating more informative evaluation for RAG's retrieval methods.